Call Today!

 What Are Dentures?

-Immediate Dentures & Overdentures
+Immediate Dentures

 Implant-Supported Dentures

-How To Clean Your Dentures
+How to Clean Your Dentures

-Regardless of what kind of dentures you may have, all dentures need to be cleaned daily, just like regular teeth.
+Regardless of what kind of dentures you may have, all removable dentures need to be cleaned daily, just like regular teeth.
 Even though dentures are made up of artificial teeth, bacteria, plaque, and tartar still build up on them and can harm existing teeth and gums.

 To clean your dentures, take them out of your mouth and run clean water over them to dislodge any food particles that may be stuck between teeth, along the gum line, or underneath the structure.
 Then brush the dentures all over with a denture brush or very soft toothbrush using a mild soap or denture cleaner.
 Be sure not to use any other cleaners, regular toothpaste, or electric toothbrushes as these are all too abrasive and can damage and wear away the denture materials.
 After cleaning, make sure to rinse them well.